Superalgos/Superalgos/README.md

 #### Volume Stairs Patterns

 A similar concept, this time with volumes.
 Whenever a sequence of volume bars is found where each one is bigger than the previous one, they are bundled together in a "Stair".
 The same applies when they are going down (the next is smaller than the previous one).
-For a trading bot, this serves to identify if sell or buy volumes are raising or declining, if any.
+For a trading bot, this serves to identify if sell or buy volumes are raising or declining.

 ![Volume-Stairs](https://user-images.githubusercontent.com/13994516/58435908-1ae98380-80c3-11e9-8c0d-87a105b4e021.gif)

 #### Bollinger Bands

 This is the traditional [Bollinger Bands indicator](https://en.wikipedia.org/wiki/Bollinger_Bands).
 Bollinger Bands have a moving average, in our case calculated with the last 20 periods (the line in the middle of the bands).
 We are plotting the moving average with one color when it is going up, and with a different color when it's going down.
-The upper band is at 2 Standard Deviations from the center, pretty much like the lower band, also at 2 Standard Deviations.
+The upper band is at 2 Standard Deviations from the moving average, pretty much like the lower band, also at 2 Standard Deviations.
 These are the most widely used Bollinger Bands settings.

 ![Bollinger-Bands](https://user-images.githubusercontent.com/13994516/58435901-1a50ed00-80c3-11e9-853a-68d39ba7958b.gif)